CIEMAT-Neutrino/SCINT/README.md

 1. To start run:

     ./scripts/setup.sh
     then place all your root files in data/raw folder (check copy_data.sh for ideas)

 2. Run the following macros from the macros folder:
     - macros/Root2Np.py
     - macros/Process.py
     - macros/Average.py
-    - macros/Calibration.py

     - macros/Vis.py
+    - macros/Calibration.py (should be upgarded to notebook allowing for interactive cuts)

-3. To better visualize what is happening, there are jupyter notebooks available in notebooks/
+3. To better visualize what is happening and perform non standard analysis, there are jupyter notebooks available in notebooks/

-Rodrigo & Sergio
+Rodrigo & Sergio & Andrés & Laura
 November 2022